Multiword expression: Problems

 The greatest problem for translating MWEs might be the idiomaticity problem, as many MWEs have an idiomatic sense, to a higher or a lesser degree.

 For example, it is hard to predict for a system that an expression like kick the bucket has a meaning that is totally unrelated to the meaning of kick, the and bucket while appearing to conform to the grammar of English Vps.
 Idioms cannot be translated literally, because in many cases the idiom does not exist in an equivalent form in the target language.
 Attention has to be paid to syntactic and semantic (non)equivalence.

 Also, not every MWE of the source language has a MWE in the target language as well.
 For example, the German MWE ins Auge fassen can only be translated by the English one-word term envisage.

 Approaches

 The most promising approach to the challenge of translating MWEs is example based MT, because in this case each MWE can be listed as an example with its translation equivalent in the target language.

-For rule based MT it would be to difficult to define rules to translate MWEs, due to the magnitude of different kinds of MWEs.
+In rule-based MT, it would be too difficult to define rules for translating MWEs due to the large number and variety of MWEs.

 Nevertheless, an example based MT system has to apply different rules for the translation of continuous and discontinuous MWEs as it is harder to identify a discontinuous MWE in a sentence where words are inserted between the different components of one MWE.